 Diversity & Social Inclusion

+Our Diversity & Social Inclusion pillar aims to actively encourage social change by building self-reliant and connected communities that participate in, and contribute back to, our diverse society.
 For generations, Melbourne’s west has been the first place that hundreds of thousands of immigrants to Australia have called home.
-Our region has among Australia’s highest rates of overseas born and is the most culturally diverse area in state.
+Our region has among Australia’s highest rates of citizens born overseas and is the most culturally diverse area in state.
 People from more than 130 different nations have made their new home in Melbourne’s west.
-We also have a significant indigenous population in the Western suburbs as well as Western Victoria.
+We also have a significant indigenous population in the Western suburbs of Melbourne, as well as across Western Victoria.
 We celebrate diversity as an integral part of a united and cohesive community and aim to engage with multicultural, indigenous and all abilities communities via innovative programs.

 We believe in, stand for, and work to promote community harmony.
 We work with the entire community to promote inclusiveness and equality for all, regardless of race, faith, gender or disability.
 We facilitate health and well-being events, family days, VFL carnivals, and CALDPlay Gala events as well as participating in other key community events in the west.